What does a Lead Technician do?

 How to become a Lead Technician?

-Here are the key steps to becoming a Lead Technician:
+Here are five steps to becoming a Lead Technician:

 - Gain hands-on experience through internships or entry-level positions.